mgalicer/Intro-to-Whiteboarding/Problems/problem2.md

-Implement an algorithm to determine if a string has all unique characters.
-What if you cannot use additional data structures?
+Write a method that determines if a string has all unique characters.
+The output should be a boolean.